luuquangtrung/CoflowLib/README.md

 * `offline_instances` provides instances for offline simulations (i.e., the arrival time of all coflows is set to zero).
 Coflows may have or do not have weights (respectively in the `weight` and `noweight` folder).
 * `online_instances` provides instances for offline simulations.
 Two scenarios are considered:
 	* the first scenario (folder `batch`) is when coflows arrive as a batch each time, with a Poisson distribution of rate `lambda`, the value of `lambda` is indicated in the name of each instance (e.g., `l2` means `lambda = 2`, or `lam0p2` means `lambda = 0.2`);
-	* the second scenario (folder `nobatch`) is the basic situation, in which coflows arrive each at a time.
+	* the second scenario (folder `nobatch`) is the basic situation, in which each coflow arrives at a time.

 Format of each instance: